Why use Kafka Connect?~ NaN minutes

 status.storage.topic and this makes Kafka Connect “distributed“.

-How Conduktor helps us working with Kafka Connect clusters?
+How Conduktor helps us work with Kafka Connect clusters?

-We can see our three connectors are in “Running“ state: they are listening to our database and are copying data in “almost realtime“ to our Kafka cluster.
+We can see our two connectors are in “Running“ state: they performing actions in “almost realtime“ to our Kafka cluster, with the source drawing from wikipedia and our sink sending to elasticsearch.

-We can select one or multiple connectors and Pause/Resume, Restart (after a change of configuration for instance), or Stop them.
-“Stopping” a connector means removing it from our Kafka Connect cluster, it’s gone.
+We can select one or multiple connectors and Pause/Resume, Restart (after a change of configuration for instance), or remove them.

-If an instance crashes or is stopped, Conduktor will alert you:
+If a connector crashes or is paused, Conduktor will alert you:

-The number of available instances is now 2 instead of the expected 3.
+The number of available connectors and tasks is now 1 instead of the expected 2.

 Kafka Connect failover